thorinii/ast-editor-experiments/README.md

 ## TODO

-* Use JS handler to render the AST
-  * Add cursor rendering
-  * Use React pure components?
 * Render a keymap chart
   * Based on the actual keybinding table
 * Immutable state & dispatch/reducer system